-The authors would like to first thank Wallace Readers Digest Funds for providing us with the resources to make MOST happen.
-The commitment and contributions by the board and staff
+he authors would like to first thank Wallace Readers Digest Funds for providing us with the resources to make MOST happen.
+The commitment and contributions by the board and staff of the Funds have helped to dramatically improve the out-of-school time opportunities for children and youth in Boston, Chicago and Seattle.

-Thank you ...
+Thank you...

 Special thanks to the coordinators in the three MOST cities, Adrienne Bloom, Leonette Coates and Beth Langan, for bringing MOST to life in their cities and for contributing their time, stories and perspectives to this publication; Michele Seligson, pioneer and founder of the National Institute on Out-of-School Time, for envisioning MOST and for explaining MOST's roots in Scandinavia; Ellen Gannett at the National Institute on Out-of-School Time for her guidance and for sharing her early memories of MOST; Susan O'Connor and Pamela Stevens for their insightful feedback, and Beth Miller for taking time to review this piece and for her ongoing support for MOST; Elaine Fersh for her leadership and contributions on sustainability.

 We would also like to thank the following individuals for assisting with the development and production of this publication: Renée DeBérry, Gregory Graham, Laura Gang, Tracy Breslin, Mary Ann Hart and Erica Plunkett.
 Special thanks to photographer and friend, Mary Ann Hart for capturing fantastic images of kids and programs in motion.